Fiberglass: Regulation, exposure limits

-Fiberglass will irritate the eyes, skin, and the respiratory system.
-Potential symptoms include irritation of eyes, skin, nose, throat, dyspnea (breathing difficulty); sore throat, hoarseness and cough.
-Scientific evidence demonstrates that fiberglass is safe to manufacture, install and use when recommended work practices are followed to reduce temporary mechanical irritation.
-Unfortunately these work practices are not always followed, and fiberglass is often left exposed in basements that later become occupied.
-Fiberglass insulation should never be left exposed in an occupied area, according to the American Lung Association.

-While the resins are cured, styrene vapors are released.
-These are irritating to mucous membranes and respiratory tract.
-Therefore, the Hazardous Substances Ordinance in Germany dictates a maximum occupational exposure limit of 86 mg/m3.
+As of 2001, the Hazardous Substances Ordinance in Germany dictates a maximum occupational exposure limit of 86 mg/m3.
 In certain concentrations, a potentially explosive mixture may occur.
 Further manufacture of GRP components (grinding, cutting, sawing) creates fine dust and chips containing glass filaments, as well as tacky dust, in quantities high enough to affect health and the functionality of machines and equipment.
 The installation of effective extraction and filtration equipment is required to ensure safety and efficiency.